aryanicosa/go-crud-postgre/README.md

 # Go crud postgresql

-In this project we will create CRUD application with GO and Postgresql After the CRUD application ready, we try to hit the API using Postman
+In this project we will create CRUD application with GO and Postgresql.
+After the CRUD application ready, we try to hit the API using Postman

 1. go mod init github.com/aryanicosa/go-crud-postgre